hard-nett/docs/docs/overview/terp-cli/docker.md

 ```
 ### Build a docker image & save it locally
 ```
-./heighliner build -c terpnetwork --git-ref v1.0.1
+./heighliner build -c terpnetwork --git-ref barberry
 ```
-This will create an image with the name `terpnetwork/terp-core` and the version tag `v1.0.1`.
+This will create an image with the name `terpnetwork/terp-core` and the version tag `barberry`.
 Now it is possible to run the `terpd` binary in the container, e.g. evaluating its version:
 ```
-docker run -it --rm terpnetwork/terp-core:v1.0.1 terpd version
+docker run -it --rm terpnetwork/terp-core:barberry terpd version
 ```